US Energy Supply and Demand

 - eleventh in worldwide reserves of oil.

 US Energy Consumption by Source and the chart of the US Energy consumption by source and user sector shows each energy source and the amount of energy it supplies in British thermal units (BTU).
-Petroleum is the leading source of energy in the US with 35.4 quadrillion BTUs.
-Next is natural gas with 28.3 quadrillion BTUs.
-Coal supplies 15.7 quadrillion BTUs of energy.
-Renewable energy and nuclear power are responsible for 9.7 and 8.3 quadrillion BTUs respectively.
+Petroleum is the leading source of energy in the US in 2019 with 36.72 quadrillion BTUs.
+Next is natural gas with 32.10 quadrillion BTUs.
+Coal supplies 11.31 quadrillion BTUs of energy.
+Renewable energy and nuclear power are responsible for 11.46 and 8.46 quadrillion BTUs respectively.
 Of the total petroleum consumption, 72% is used for transportation and another 23% is used by the industrial sector.
 Similarly, 35% of the natural gas (largest fraction) is used for power generation.
 On the other hand, 76% of the residential and commercial energy needs are met by natural gas.
 The actual percentages are not required to be memorized but answers to the questions such as: Which fuel is most used by power plants for power generation?
 Which sector uses petroleum the most?
 Approximately what fraction of the electricity is generated by renewable energy?
-(10, 25, 50 or 90) What is the primary purpose of coal use? etc.
+(10, 25, 50 or 90) What is the primary purpose of coal use? etc. need to be answered.

 US Energy Consumption by Source and Sector

-The graph shows how dependent the U.S. is on our petroleum supply, as it accounts for almost 40% of our energy.
+The graph shows how dependent the U.S. is on our petroleum supply, as it accounts for almost 37% of our energy.
 Our next two highest sources of energy, like petroleum, are non-renewable and include natural gas and coal.
-Only a very small percentage of our energy comes from renewable energy sources such as wood and water (hydroelectricity).
+Only about 11% of our energy comes from renewable energy sources such as wood and water (hydroelectricity).
+According to Energy Information Administration, US renewable energy consumption surpassed coal for the first time in over 130 years in 2019.
+Of the 4.12 trillion kWh of electricity generated in the US, 38% was from natural gas, coal accounted for about 23% and nuclear adding another 20%.
+Renewable sources contributed to 17% of the total electricity generated.

 US Energy Consumption Over Time

-The most significant decline in recent years has been coal: U.S. coal consumption fell 13% in 2015, the highest annual percentage decrease of any fossil fuel in the past 50 years.
+The most significant decline in recent years has been coal: U.S. coal consumption fell by 41% since 2009 in a decade, from 997 million tons to 587 million tons.
 Biomass, which includes wood as well as liquid biofuels like ethanol and biodiesel, remain relatively flat, as wood use declines and biofuel use increases slightly.
-In contrast, wind and solar are among the fastest-growing energy sources in the projection, ultimately surpassing biomass and nuclear, and nearly exceeding coal consumption by 2040.
+In contrast, wind and solar are among the fastest-growing energy sources in the projection, ultimately surpassing biomass and nuclear.

-Net U.S. imports of energy declined from 30% of total energy consumption in 2005 to 13% in 2013, as a result of strong growth in domestic oil and dry natural gas production from tight formations and slow growth of total energy consumption.
+Net U.S. imports of energy declined from 30% of total energy consumption in 2005 to 13% in 2013 and down to 7.6 % in 2017, as a result of strong growth in domestic oil and dry natural gas production from tight formations and slow growth of total energy consumption.

 US Energy Consumption History